Sufi737/employee-application-dockerized/README.md

-# employee-application-dockerized
+# Employee microservice
-A proof of concept application to showcase how to Dockerize a Spring Boot application
+This is a proof of concept application to demonstrate Dockerization of a Spring Boot application.